scramjetorg/transform-hub/README.md

 ![si_help](./images/si_help.png)

 We will use CLI later on to execute the sequence.
-You can also [jump right away to CLI reference](https://github.com/scramjetorg/transform-hub/blob/release/0.12/docs/interfaces/API-reference.md).
+You can also [jump right away to CLI reference](https://github.com/scramjetorg/transform-hub/blob/main/docs/interfaces/CLI-command-reference.md).

-> **:bulb: HINT:** If something goes wrong make clean, install, build.

-## Clean build :building_construction:
+## Build the packages :building_construction:

 This is how to perform a clean build of the packages: